 1. Get your priorities right.

-This attitude is reassuring to children, and it’s also very reassuring to your spouse.
+This attitude is reassuring to children, and it’s also reassuring to your spouse.

-When you walk through the door, attitude has to be “I’m ready to help,” not “How can you serve me?”
+When you walk through the door, your attitude has to be, “I’m ready to help,” not “How can you serve me?”

 You’re part of the home team just as much as you’re part of the work team, and your work doesn’t stop when you get home.

-3. Mothers working full-time inside the home are doing professional work.
+3. Parents working full-time inside the home are doing professional work.

 4. Weekends require good communication.